dparraortiz/cse15l-lab-reports/Lab5.md

 - A cool thing I learned from the second half of the quarter in lab is using the command `vimtutor`.
 This was a really helpful command in which I could use to edit files with.
 Something else I learned is how to create our own autograders which was a bit easier than I thought it would be.
 Another cool thing I learned is how to use ssh keys.
-With ssh keys I was able to log into my ssh without having to enter my password which was pretty neat.
+With ssh keys I was able to log into my ssh without having to enter my password which was pretty cool.